brianleroux/wtfjs/posts/2013-09-30-Array-Constructor2-is-Very-Undefined.md

 > constructed object is set to ToUint32(len).

 In other words, `Array(1)` and `[undefined]` has nothing in common.
-First one simply creates empy array with presetted `length` property.
+First one simply creates an empty array with presetted `length` property.
 Second creates an array with values, and sets length to the amount of elements.

 ``` javascript
 Array(3).length // => 3
 ```

-Specification of [forEach][1] declares it's workflow explicitly (pseudo-code):
+Specification of [forEach][1] declares its workflow explicitly (pseudo-code):

 ```
 let O         = ToObject(this)